discos/doc/user/noto/Introduction.rst

 undergo frequent revisions.

-Here follows a simple schematization of the observing system, helpful to visualize all the main devices ESCS deals with and the most important operations it performs.
+Here follows a simple schematization of the observing system, helpful to visualize all the main devices DISCOS deals with and the most important operations it performs.
 *Notice: the features not yet available in this release are shown in brackets*.